isomerpages/moe-chijsngpri/_ccas/Physical Sports/Table Tennis.md

 permalink: /primary/co-curricular-activities-ccas/physical-sports/table-tennis/
 description: ""
 third_nav_title: Physical Sports
+variant: markdown
 ---
 ![](/images/01%20Banner%20Photos/cca.jpg)

 ### **Aims and objectives**&nbsp;

-<p>Our table tennis school teams are actively involved in both the zonal and national competitions.
-The objectives are to nurture and develop resilience, confidence and perseverance among our members, and promote the values of sportsmanship and teamwork.&nbsp;</p>
+<p>The Table Tennis CCA aims to introduce students to the basic techniques and rules of table tennis while developing their physical skills such as hand-eye coordination and agility.
+It also seeks to foster important values like discipline, resilience, teamwork, and good sportsmanship.
+Our school teams are actively involved in the national competitions.

+Through regular practice and participation in competitions, the CCA encourages students to adopt a healthy lifestyle, build confidence, and cultivate perseverance.
+Ultimately, it strives to create an enjoyable and supportive environment where every student can grow their passion and abilities in the sport.&nbsp;</p>

 ### **Character Development**&nbsp;
 <ul>
+<li>Discipline and resiliencep&nbsp;</li>
-<li>Perseverance, fair play and sportsmanship&nbsp;</li>
+<li>Fair play and sportsmanship</li>
 <li>Leadership training</li>
 </ul>